ikko/sym/README.md

 ### Empowering Innovation Through Semantic Precision and Seamless Integration

 In today's rapidly evolving technological landscape, the ability to precisely define, manage, and integrate complex concepts is paramount for driving innovation and maintaining a competitive edge.
-The Symbol framework addresses this critical need by providing a principled approach to representing and manipulating knowledge within software systems.
+The Symbol Framework addresses this critical need by providing a principled approach to representing and manipulating knowledge within software systems.
 By offering a robust foundation for semantic modeling, Symbol empowers organizations to:

 *   **Accelerate Value Creation:** Streamline the development of sophisticated applications by providing a clear, unambiguous way to define and relate domain-specific concepts.
 This reduces development cycles, minimizes errors, and allows teams to focus on delivering core business logic rather than wrestling with data inconsistencies.
 *   **Ensure Seamless Integration:** Facilitate effortless interoperability between disparate systems and data sources.
 Symbol's emphasis on canonical representation and well-defined relationships ensures that information can flow freely and accurately across organizational boundaries, breaking down data silos and fostering a unified view of critical assets.